 The magnifying glass gives us some additional options, let’s take a look!

-Right now the deck is organized by card type.
-You can switch this organization back to straight cost > alphabetical order by accessing the menu (the gear in the corner), opening the “Gameplay” screen, then turning off the “Enable Expanded Deck Categories” option.
+Right now the deck is organized alphabetically.
+You can switch this organization to organization by type by accessing the menu (the gear in the corner), opening the “Gameplay” screen, then turning on the “Enable Expanded Deck Categories” option.

 There is all sorts of fancy information in here!
 All useful for understanding your deck.